-The Limitation of Liability Act
+Houston Limitation of Liability Act Claim

-General maritime law states that the owner of a vessel may be subject to liability for any losses or damages that happen during the vessel's voyage.
-However, many ship owners attempt to avoid taking responsibility for accidents and deaths that occur on their vessel under the Limitation of Liability Act.
-This Act allows owners in certain cases to limit liability if the unseaworthy condition of the vessel causing the loss occurred without the knowledge or privity of the vessel owner.
-The Act covers personal injury losses such as deaths and collisions, as well as cargo losses like loss of property, goods, or merchandise.
+Maritime law states that the owner of a vessel may be subject to liability for any losses or damages that happen during voyage.
+However, many ship owners attempt to avoid responsibility for accidents and deaths that occur on their vessel under the Limitation of Liability Act.
+This allows owners in certain cases to limit liability if the unseaworthy condition of the vessel causing the loss occurred without the knowledge or privity of the owner.
+The act covers personal injury losses such as deaths and collisions, as well as cargo losses like loss of property, goods, or merchandise.

-Injured seamen soon realize the importance that this Act plays in determining the amount and availability of compensation available for their injuries because the liability is limited to the value of the vessel and its "freight then pending" after the time the loss occurred.
+Injured seamen soon realize the importance that this act plays in determining the amount and availability of compensation available because the liability is limited to the value of the vessel and its "freight then pending" after the time the loss occurred.
 This might mean that an offshore worker who has suffered injury or property loss will not be fully covered in their claims for damages.
-For this reason, the Act has been increasingly criticized for being obsolete in the face of newer methods that make it easier to invest in maritime commerce without the fear of unlimited liability.
-Regardless, the Act still plays a dominating role in determining the amount of compensation that an offshore worker can receive.
+For this reason, the act has been increasingly criticized for being obsolete in the face of newer methods that make it easier to invest in maritime commerce without the fear of unlimited liability.
+Regardless, the act still plays a dominating role in determining the amount of compensation that an offshore worker can receive.

-Reliable Legal Representation from a Maritime Attorney
+Reliable Legal Representation from Our Houston Maritime Attorneys